 Of all the best museums in Florence, Italy, Galleria dell’Accademia is one of the most popular amongst tourists.
-This buzzing spot is famed for being home to several of Michelangelo’s most iconic paintings like ‘David’, an outstanding sculpture that has come to be a renowned symbol for Florence itself.
+This spot is home to several of Michelangelo’s most iconic works, such as ‘David’, an outstanding sculpture and renowned symbol for Florence, itself.

-Whilst you appreciate this magnificent piece of art in all its glory, be sure to pay special attention to how the size of David’s head, hands and feet compare to each other.
+While you appreciate this magnificent piece of art in all its glory, be sure to pay special attention to how the size of David’s head, hands and feet compare to each other.
 You will quickly see that something doesn’t quite add up!
-Michelangelo was passionate about playing with proportions and enjoyed distorting features to emphasize specific qualities such as strength, passion and vulnerability.
+Michelangelo was passionate about playing with proportions, and enjoyed distorting features to emphasize specific qualities such as strength, passion and vulnerability.